Global-Travel-Hackathon/Rules/README.md

 # Rules
-`Global Travel Hackathon Rules`
+Global Travel Hackathon Rules

+Please :pray:, read it carefully.
+If you have any questions, feel free to ask the organizers or your mentor.

 ## :warning: Eligibility

 * Attendees from all backgrounds, genders, and geographies are welcome.
-* Every member of the team must be 18 years or older on the day of the event
+* Every member of the team must be 18 years or older on the day of the event.

 ## :balloon: Team Formation